MullinsLab/ISDB/doc/Sources.md

+---
-% Data sources for an ISDB
+title: Data sources for an ISDB
+topic: About data curation
+order: 1
+...

 An ISDB is loaded with data from multiple _sources_.
 Sources are independent of each other and may represent a single publication's data, unpublished data,